MiSawa/rscls/README.md

 A [language server](https://microsoft.github.io/language-server-protocol/) for [rust-script](https://rust-script.org/).

 ## How it works
 Internally, RSCLS spawns an instance of _rust-analyzer_ with no package configuration.
-Every time RSCLS receives `textDocument/didOpen` request from the client with `rust-script` language id, it changes the language id to `rust`, run _rust-script_ to obtain the project directory and setup `linkedProject` for the project.
+Every time RSCLS receives `textDocument/didOpen` request from the client with `rust-script`, `rust_script` or `rustscript` language id, it changes the language id to `rust`, run _rust-script_ to obtain the project directory and setup `linkedProject` for the project.

 ## What doesn't work
 - Does NOT work on templated rust-scripts, including those need `main` function added.